ArwaSheraky/Boston_Analysis/README.md

 MEDV: Median value of owner-occupied homes in $1000s
 ```

-Here's a simple pseudocode of what we're doing in this analysis: [Pseudocode](Pseudocode.md), but the main goal of this project, is to build a strong regression model to predict the prices of houses, based on previous trainig data, using the 13 features of each house.
+Here's a simple pseudocode of what we're doing in this analysis: [Pseudocode](Pseudocode.md), but the main goal of this project, is to build a strong regression model to predict the prices of houses, based on existed trainig data, using the 13 features of each house.
+The following will explain how we tried to acheive this goal.

 ### Methods

 * By applying different regressors, comparing their performance using [R-squared](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) and [MSE](https://en.wikipedia.org/wiki/Mean_squared_error), we can find the best one to solve the problem.

-* The used regressors are:
+The used regressors are:
     * [Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression).
     * [Bayesian Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.BayesianRidge.html#sklearn.linear_model.BayesianRidge).
     * [Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html#sklearn.linear_model.Lasso).